ScienceParkStudyGroup/master-advanced-forensics/_episodes/04-clustering-heatmaps.md

 > ## Exercise
 > 1. There is clearly an issue with the previous plot.
 Can you determine which one?
 > 2. Can you correct the code to plot the correct figure then?
+>
 > > ## Solution
-> > 1.
-The gene expression profiles per cluster are not very different from each other while they should.
+> > The gene expression profiles per cluster are not very different from each other while they should.
+> {: .solution}
 {: .challenge}

 # 5. Time to practice